ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ### Eligibility
 #### VAC
 The TO will not qualify, nor allow in any qualifying event, any player who has been "Valve Anti-Cheat" banned ("VAC Banned") in CS.
 Any player who is VAC Banned on any of their accounts must be approved in writing by Valve in order to be eligible to participate in the event.
 Any team on which a banned player has played during the period starting with the first qualifier and ending with the end of the event, will be banned ("Banned Team").
 Valve also reserves the right to disqualify any player, team, broadcaster, commentator, or producer in its sole discretion.
-The TO will immediately disqualify such person or team upon notice from Valve.
+The TO will immediately disqualify such a person or team upon notice from Valve.
-Any event winnings by such player or such Banned Team will be forfeit.
+Any event winnings by such player or such Banned Team will be forfeited.
 No player from a Banned Team will be eligible to compete in the event with any other team.

 #### Staffing
 Individuals (including coaches) that are prohibited from participation in the event are not to be employed or partnered with the TO for the event (including streaming partners).
 Nor are they to have access to team/staff-only areas.